ozgunKk/japanese-multiplier/README.md

 npm run electron:dev

-<span style="color: red">In case you get "prop-types" error, run this command:</span>
+* In case you get "prop-types" error, run this command:</span>
 npm install --save prop-types

+and then try running the desired npm run command again.

 ## Built With